Russ Lundstrum has purchased the concession stand at Theodore Roosevelt Memorial...

 "People are now actually walking between the Western waterfront and the downtown much more than they ever have before because it's inviting," Maus said.
 The effort, she said, is "furthering the connection between downtown businesses and our waterfront."

-A $1 million plan to upgrade a sewer system in Oyster Bay would allow for a new restaurant to be built at the Theodore Roosevelt Memorial Park and help reinvigorate the waterfront park and hamlet, Town of Oyster Bay officials said.
+A $1 million plan to upgrade a sewer system in Oyster Bay would allow for a new restaurant to be built at Theodore Roosevelt Memorial Park and help reinvigorate the waterfront park and hamlet, Town of Oyster Bay officials said.

 For years, the concession stand operated sporadically and offered a limited menu.
 In the spring, restaurateur Rustan Lundstrum purchased the concession.
-Lundstrum also owns Cooper Bluff and Coach Meeting House, in Oyster Bay, as well as the Sunset Club at Tappen Beach in Sea Cliff.
+Lundstrum also owns Cooper Bluff and Coach Meeting House in Oyster Bay as well as the Sunset Club at Tappen Beach in Sea Cliff.
 The Town of Oyster Bay operates Tappen Beach.

 Town officials are seeking proposals to upgrade the park's infrastructure, including sewers that operate beneath the park.
-The upgrades would enable a vendor to operate a new restaurant there, town officials said.
+The upgrades would enable a vendor to operate a new restaurant there, officials said.

 Rob Brusca, a board member with the Oyster Bay-East Norwich Chamber of Commerce, said the park concession had been "an ignored venue" for many years.